Mall of America Facts: 23 Things You Didn’t Know About the Biggest Mall in America

 And like the typical Millennial, Mall of America is dedicated to protecting the environment.
 Mall of America recycles more than 60% of its waste, an average of 32,000 tons per year.

-The biggest mall in America uses two key programs to manage its food waste.
+The biggest mall in America uses two essential programs to manage its food waste.
 The used oil drained from restaurant fryers is repurposed into biodiesel, creating 4,000 pounds of fuel per month.
-And the mall’s 2,400 tons of food waste are shipped to a local farm where it serves more than one million hog meals per year.
+And the mall’s 2,400 tons of food waste are shipped to a local farm that serves more than one million hog meals per year.

 Nickelodeon Universe, the mall’s indoor amusement park, uses 400 live trees and 30,000 plants as natural air purifiers.